-To start things off, show host Grant Warren asked: what should a sheriff ultimately be doing?
+To start things off, the Missouri Freedom Radio Show Host asked: what should a sheriff ultimately be doing?

 Wheeler: Well, first of all, the sheriff works for the people.
 And that’s something we’ve got to remember.
 If we elect someone, they are our servants.
 And the sheriff is just that.
 He’s not here to be a minion of the state or federal government – but to actually work for the people while enforcing the laws that are constitutional.

 Missouri Freedom Radio: Could you tell us a little bit about your involvement with the open-carry movement in Missouri?